 • Step: 1— Cutting the Brass Pieces

-First, cut the brass material into pieces.
-You can use pliers or a hacksaw to cut it.
-But shears come in handy for cutting brass sheet.
+First, cut the brass material into pieces as per requirements of application.
 Cutting brass tubing requires you to use a saw or a cutter tool.

 • Step: 2— Bending the Brass

-The next task is bending the brass items.
+The next task is to bend the cut brass.
 However, different approaches need to be applied based on the brass type.
-For example, you can use pliers to bend a brass wire.
+For example, you can use pliers to bend a brass piece.

 A bending jig must work effortlessly on a heavy brass rod.
 Place the rod into the slots, clamp it downward using the jig, and bend it with your hands.